Team Vaccine: Immunizing Every Child Is a Global Group Effort

 Mobile vaccinator Mamadou Kassé (above) has certainly logged many miles.
 He works out of a health center in Mali's increasingly volatile region of Mopti, where fear, insecurity and a ban on motorcycle travel have limited families' access to medical care.
-To vaccinate the children who can't come to him, Kassé loads up a donkey cart with vaccines, then travels for miles to remote villages.
+To vaccinate the children who can't come to him, Kassé loads up a donkey cart with vaccines, then travels for miles to reach remote villages.
 Reducing child and maternal deaths are priorities for the government of Mali, but today, every tenth child dies before the age of 5.
-For the 55 percent of children in Mali who are missing out on their recommended shots — and the 14 percent receiving none at all — dedicated health care workers like Kassé could mean the difference between life and death.
+For the vast numbers of children in Mali who are missing out on their recommended shots, dedicated health care workers like Kassé can mean the difference between life and death.

 Though vaccinators like Kassé often work alone, sometimes entire health clinics are on the move.
 Hajiya Marufat Yusuf (above) is a nurse-midwife who leads a UNICEF-supported mobile clinic in Nigeria.
 Teams like hers ensure that children receive vaccinations against polio, measles and meningitis along with other essential health services, including vitamin A supplements and medications to fight infections like ringworm.
 They also advise mothers on other health matters, teaching them the importance of exclusive breastfeeding for the first six months of a baby’s life and the nutritional needs of growing children.

-The journeys vaccinators travel can be arduous.
+Vaccinators' journeys can be arduous.
 However, says Mama Josephine, the physical rigors aren't what's hardest.
 “What takes most of my energy is when I have to convince people."

 Luckily, there are people on the ground to help make the case.
 Catherine K. Giah, a veteran of Liberia’s Spring 2015 polio-measles vaccination drive, is one such person.
-UNICEF social mobilizers like Giah travel with vaccinators but they also work as advance teams, fanning out to address reluctant parents' fears.
+UNICEF social mobilizers like Giah travel with vaccinators but they also work as advance teams, fanning out to address the fears of reluctant parents.

 Faith leaders can also play a key role in dispelling fears about vaccines and helping to make immunizers' jobs easier.
 Gouro Barry, a village chief in Mali, is just one community leader UNICEF is depending on since sectarian violence triggered a five-fold rise in measles cases in 2018.
 Good word of mouth from respected leaders is essential to any public health campaign — especially when there's so much at stake.
 "It is a great opportunity to have a vaccinator who takes care of the children of the village," says Barry.
 His support will be crucial to the effectiveness of vaccination campaigns now underway during lulls in the fighting.